opendatasoft/ods-documentation/source/publishing_data/08_configuring_dataset_export/configuring_dataset_export.rst

 More specific formats can be available for export:

-- GPX (default): this format can directly be configured by the administrators of the domain to be available as additional export format.
+- GPX (default): this format can directly be configured from the Export tab to be available as additional export format.
+Note that the GPX format requires the dataset to contain geographical coordinates to be available.
 - CIFS (on demand): for datasets pushing data to Waze.
-Once activated on the domain, this format can be configured by the administrators of that domain.
+Once activated on the domain, this format can be configured from the Export tab.
 - DCAT-AP for Sweden, Spain, Germany and Switzerland (on demand): these formats must be configured by Opendatasoft.
 They are never displayed in the Export tab of the edition interface of the dataset.

 .. admonition:: Important